davidjb/turris-omnia-tls/README.md

 * Adds TLS improvements to lighttpd following [Mozilla's config generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/).
 * Opportunistically opens and closes firewall port 80 on Turris Omnia
 * Runs lighttpd on a separate HTTP port to port 80.
-This avoids needing to stop and start lighttpd but also avoids the issue of inadvertently exposing the UI to the public Internet as the firewall is opened and closed.
+This avoids needing to stop and start lighttpd but also fully avoids the issue of inadvertently exposing the UI to the public Internet as the firewall is opened and closed.

   * HSTS handles the odd case where you forget or are lazy to type in the `https://` at the start.
 Just load the `https://` URL once and your browser